 Lynne Chester is an Associate Professor in the Department of Political Economy at the University of Sydney, Australia.
 Chester’s work centres on the empirical application of Régulation theory—a heterodox school of economic thought inspired by Institutional and Marxian economics. _

-Rukia Cornelius is the Regional Gender Lead for Southern Africa, Oxfam South Africa.
+Rukia Cornelius is the Programme Lead: Women’s Economic Justice, Oxfam South Africa.
 Her main areas of organising through feminist movement building include Women’s Participation and Transformative Leadership and Women’s Economic Rights.__

 Sabelo J Ndlovu-Gatsheni is Director of the Archie Mafeje Research Institute and Professor in the Department of Development Studies, University of South Africa.
 Ndlovu-Gatsheni’s work centres on coloniality, imperialism, decolonization, and African subjectivity and identities. _